Introducing the new array functions released in PHP 8.4!

 What did you think?

-A detailed explanation of the above methods is provided in the official documentation, so please check that out as well!
+Detailed explanations of the above methods can be found in the official documentation, so please be sure to check that out as well!

 List of added functions: https://www.php.net/releases/8.4/ja.php#new_array_find